 She worked as a news reporter for nearly five years at The Tennessean, covering crime, courts and transportation.
 She also spent more than three years at the Florida Times-Union covering higher education, health and crime issues, and more than two years writing about higher education at the Omaha World-Herald.

 Howard is originally from Rhode Island and graduated from Salve Regina University in Newport, R.I.
 She is a volunteer with Big Brothers Big Sisters and Hugh O’Brian Youth Leadership (HOBY).

 Alexandra Kanik brings the numbers to life as data reporter for KyCIR and Louisville Public Media.
 She also serves on the Reader Advisory Board for MediaShift, where she worked as metrics section editor.

-The University of Michigan recently named Alexandra a finalist for the Livingston Awards for Young Journalists, which honors the best journalism professionals under the age of 35.
+The University of Michigan recently named Kanik a finalist for the Livingston Awards for Young Journalists, which honors the best journalism professionals under the age of 35.

-KyCIR Alumni: James McNair, Kristina Goetz, Mark Schaver
+KyCIR Alumni: Brendan McCarthy, James McNair, Kristina Goetz, Mark Schaver

-Our newsroom is continuously looking for new reporters to join our team.
-Think you’d like to be part of it?
+Our newsroom is continuously looking to work with new reporters.
+Think you’d like to be part of our team?
 E-mail us.